itinstructor/OWMPySide6/README.md

 by Martin Fitzpatrick
 ### API Key
 - To run the program, go to openweathermap.org.
 Get a free API key.
-- Go to weather_utils.py.
+- Edit weather_utils.py.
 Put in your OpenWeatherMap API key.
 ### Changes
 - 08/22/2021: Initial commit
 ### License